Mold in attic spaces is usually black mold. White mold and other colors are less common but can be just as consequential.

 Attic mold grows due to condensation of moisture vapor that escapes the house below.
 The attic condensation develops during cold weather.
 This is a common problem in cold climate regions where temperatures drop below freezing.

-Mold in attic spaces can also grow in homes located in warm and tropical climate areas due to ambient humidity in the outdoor air that naturally ventilates through an attic.
+Mold can also grow in homes located in warm and tropical climate areas due to ambient humidity in the outdoor air that naturally ventilates through an attic.

 Attic mold food